Netflix-Skunkworks/spectatord/README.md

 Our tests indicate that sending 430K rps to the UDP port did not drop packets, but if there is a need for higher throughput, then tweaking `/proc/sys/net/unix/max_dgram_qlen` is recommended.

+## Performance Testing

+* Start spectatord in debug mode (`--debug`) to send metrics to a dev stack of the Atlas aggregator, which will perform validation and return the correct HTTP status codes for payloads, then drop the metrics on the floor.
+Alternatively, you can also configure it to send metrics to `/dev/null`.
+* Use the [`metrics_gen`](./tools/metrics_gen.cc) binary to generate and send a stream of metrics to a running spectatord binary.
+* Use the `perf-record` and `perf-report` Linux utilities to measure the performance of the running binary.
+* The [`udp_numbers.pl`](./tools/udp_numbers.pl) script is used to automate running `metrics_gen` with different kernel settings for UDP sockets.

 ## Local Development

 ### Builds